funilrys/PyFunceble/docs/components/databases.rst

 binary log.

-You will need to contact your database manager (maybe your self) and ask them to set this value (ad: 1) or even better, ask them to import the SQL script directly into the database.
+You will need to contact your database manager (maybe your self) and ask them to either: set this value (ad: 1) or even better, ask them to import the SQL script directly into the database.

 If you are running your own database server, the recommendation is you import